NoelleMostert/M220P_MongoDB/README.md

     - Debugger PIN: pin here
     - Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 - in your browser navigate to localhost:5000 and you should see the project
+- you can leave it running here, any syntax errors or breaking changes in the db.py should stop the process and provide errors

+### Following the course in Jupyter Notebooks
+- your\path\to\mflix-python> ```cd notebooks```
+- your\path\to\mflix-python>notebooks> ``` Jupyter notebook ```
+- this will provide a URL link where you can find how the course material was created and follow along if you wish
+- note however that on each section you will need to update the client link to match your cluster link, the sam link you provided in the .ini file
+- you can run the queries set up by the course instructors here on your cluster and data and read through the logic as provided in the videos

+### To run the unit tests when doing the course
+- you can activate a new instance of the virtual environment (rather than using the one that is actively running the project)
+- from the new instance you can run the relevant test
+  - (mflix_venv) your\path\to\mflix-python> ``` pytest -m LAB_UNIT_TEST_NAME ```